Near-optimal sample compression for nearest neighbors: Near-optimal approximation algorithm

-Choosing covering points in $S_{V,B}$ corresponds to assigning labels in $B$ to vertices of $V$ in the Label Cover instance. \item Points in $S_L$ have infinite weight, so no points of $S_L$ appear in the solution.
-Hence, either $p'_+$ or some points of $S_{U,A}$ must be used to cover points of $S_L$.
-Specifically, a point in $S_L \in S_+$ incident on an included point of $S_{V,B} \in S_-$ is at distance exactly $2+\eta$ from this point, and so it must be covered by some point of $S_{U,A}$ to which it is connected, at distance 2 -- other points in $S_{U,A}$ are farther than $2+\eta$.
-Points of $S_L$ not incident on an included point of $S_{V,B}$ can be covered by $p'_+$, which at distance $2+2\eta$ is still closer than any point in $S_{V,B}$.
-(Note that $S_{U,A}$ itself can be covered by including a single arbitrary point of $S_{U,A}$, which at distance 1 is closer than all other point sets.)
+\begin{enumerate}[leftmargin=.5cm] \item $p_+$ must appear in any solution: The nearest neighbors of $p_+$ are the negative points of $S_E$, so if $p_+$ is not included the nearest neighbor of set $S_E$ is necessarily the nearest neighbor of $p_+$, which is not consistent. \item Points in $S_E$ have infinite weight, so no points of $S_E$ appear in the solution.
+All points of $S_E$ are at distance exactly $3+\eta$ from $p_+$, hence each point of $S_E$ must be covered by some point of $S_B$ to which it is connected -- other points in $S_B$ are farther than $3+\eta$.
+(Note that all points of $S_B$ itself can be covered by including the single point $p_{-}$ at no cost.)
+Choosing covering points in $S_B$ corresponds to assigning labels in $B$ to vertices of $V$ in the Label Cover instance. \item Points in $S_L$ have infinite weight, so no points of $S_L$ appear in the solution.
+Hence, either $p'_+$ or some points of $S_A$ must be used to cover points of $S_L$.
+Specifically, a point in $S_L \in S_+$ incident on an included point of $S_B \in S_-$ is at distance exactly $2+\eta$ from this point, and so it must be covered by some point of $S_A$ to which it is connected, at distance 2 -- other points in $S_A$ are farther than $2+\eta$.
+Points of $S_L$ not incident on an included point of $S_B$ can be covered by $p'_+$, which at distance $2+2\eta$ is still closer than any point in $S_B$.
+(Note that all points in $S_A$ itself can be covered by including a single arbitrary point of $S_A$, which at distance at most 1 is closer than all other point sets.)
+Choosing the covering point in $S_A$ corresponds to assigning labels in $A$ to vertices of $U$ in the Label Cover instance, thereby inducing a valid labeling for some edge and solving the Label Cover problem. \end{enumerate}

-Choosing the covering point in $S_{U,A}$ corresponds to assigning labels in $A$ to vertices of $U$ in the Label Cover instance, thereby inducing a valid labeling for some edge and solving the Label Cover problem. \end{enumerate}
+As the cost of WNNC is determined only by the number of chosen points in $S_A$, a solution of cost $c$ to WNNC is equivalent to choosing $c$ labels in $A$ in the Label Cover instance.
+It follows that it is NP-Hard to approximate WNNC with weights $\{0,1,\infty\}$ to within a factor $2^{\log^{1-o(1)}m}$.